• Skip to primary navigation

 Overhead view of a bowl of Sausage Kale Soup topped with parsley

-There is something about the cooler fall weather that compels me to break out my slow cooker and make hearty, cozy soups, like this chicken pot pie soup, vegetable soup and tortellini soup!
+There is something about the cooler fall weather that compels me to break out my slow cooker and make hearty, cozy soups.

-This particular Sausage Kale Soup recipe has become a fall staple in our house!
-It's loaded with fall vegetables, bursting with flavor and is my favorite, fix-it-and-forget-it, kind of recipe!
-That takes 15 minutes to prepare.
-Then you get to enjoy the aroma all day long while it cooks in the crockpot.
+This Sausage Kale Soup recipe is a cold-weather staple in our house.
+It’s loaded with seasonal vegetables, bursting with flavor and is my favorite, fix-it-and-forget-it, kind of recipe.
+It only takes 15 minutes to prepare, then you get to enjoy the aroma all day long while it cooks in the crockpot.

-My kids really love this recipe too!
-No joke - and because it's too funny not to share - my son refers to this sausage kale soup as, "that one soup that looked gross but tasted really good."
+My kids even love this sausage potato and kale soup.
+No joke – my son refers to this sausage kale soup as, “that one soup that looks gross but tastes really good.”

 Overhead view of a bowl of Sausage Kale Soup with a spoon in it